 Our story can only unfold in the way WE choose.
 So why do many of us still feel content with being an extra in the script we wrote and directed?
 We do this because we love the idea of an unhappy story.
 With this type of tale, we have no need for responsibility, all we have to do is explain away our circumstances or point a finger to another person or event, and determine that they are responsible for our supposed misfortune.

 A star actor commands attention, a director brings to life a vision, an extra fills in blanks which neither add to nor detract from the experience.
-So what blanks are we choosing to occupying, that are more important than the lead role or organization of our adventure?
+So what blanks are we choosing to occupy that are more important than the lead role or organization of our adventure?
 None.
 There are no blanks in our stories because a story is a lively and ongoing thing.
 The only true empty spaces there are, are the ones that exist when the book is closed or the movie finishes rolling.

 All unhappy circumstances which we continue to feed on and convince others that this is our true experience, never actually moves our story forward.
 We sit with our book in hand or outside our packed theater, in fear of what wonders may unfold in our life.
 We become comfortable with unhappiness because it’s easy to blame everything and everyone, but it seems so difficult to be accountable for our own circumstances.
 The paradox here is that our circumstances may be unhappy because, we not only choose to keep them alive by constantly rereading the same chapter, but also because we do nothing to change them.